 Recommendations for getting around Venice

-I also recommend you to enjoy Venice from the water, regardless of the means you use, logically the gondolas are the most comfortable option, seeing Venice from the water will give you a completely different perspective of what life in the city is like!
+I also recommend you to enjoy Venice from the water, regardless of the means you use, logically the gondolas are the most comfortable option.
+Seeing Venice from the water will give you a completely different perspective of what life in the city is like!

-In addition, walking and taking a tour in a rowboat are not only beautiful and fun activities, but they are also ways that allow you to discover the city while helping you reduce your carbon footprint.
+In addition, walking and taking a tour in a rowboat are not only beautiful and fun activities, they are also ways that allow you to discover the city while helping you reduce your carbon footprint.